 A typical festival programme includes talks, films of adaptations of Greene’s novels, interviews, discussion groups, guided walks in and around Berkhamsted and social events.
 There are opportunities to buy both new and secondhand books and there is often a relevant exhibition.
-The Saturday and Sunday events take place in Greene’s old school where his father was headmaster.
+The Saturday and Sunday events take place in Greene’s old school, including the Deans’ Hall (pictured) where his father was headmaster.
 There are unique opportunities to visit parts of the building which the writer knew well and to view a collection of relevant artifacts which have been organised by the Berkhamsted School archivist.

 The Graham Greene Trustees are dedicated to making the Festival both welcoming and informal.
 Many attendees have made the Festival a yearly event in their calendars.
 Increasingly, we welcome a large contingent of Greene enthusiasts from across the world which demonstrates the international appeal of this writer.

 Tickets for the Festival can be purchased in advance for individual sessions (i.e. morning, afternoon, evening) or on a season-ticket basis.
 This enables you to organise your time according to your needs.
 Precise details about the Festival and how to obtain tickets for some or all of the sessions feature on the Festival page several months prior to the event.